adl/hoaf/README.md

 ### `tool:` and `name:`

     headeritem ::= …
-                 | "tool:" STRING STRING
+                 | "tool:" STRING STRING?
                  | "name:" STRING

 These optional header items can be used to record information about the tool used to produce the automaton, or to give a name to this automaton.
-The two arguments of `tool:` corresponds respectively to the tool name and version.
+The two arguments of `tool:` corresponds respectively to the tool's name and its (optional) version number.

 For instance:

     tool: "ltl-translate" "1.2-alpha"
     name: "BA for GFa & GFb"

 ### `properties:`